skarmach/getdata-005-courseproject/CODEBOOK.md

----
-title: "Code Book"
-author: "skarmach@gmail.com"
-output: html_document
----
+#Code Book

 This document describes the variables in the dataset in "tidydata-agg-csv.txt" and "tidydata-csv.txt" file.
-Both files are identical in format so the information is this document is applicable to both.
+Both files are identical in format so the information in this document is applicable to both.

 **activity** *[factor]*
 It describes the activity the subject was performing while the data was being recorded.
 It can have the following values: